BEFORE YOU GO ABROAD

 Can you confirm that you received my application materials?

-Due to the high volume of application materials we are currently receiving, we are unable to confirm the receipt of every document by email.
+Due to the high volume of application materials we receive, we are unable to confirm the receipt of every document by email.
 We will communicate regarding receipt of documents via the ‘Check Application’ tab of your online application; please visit this checklist for updates.
 The green checkmarks correspond to items that our office has received and processed.